The Complexity of Conjunctive Queries with Degree 2: Forbidden Dilutions for Degree 2 CQs

-From Theorem~\ref{thm:dalmau} it is straightforward to derive an analogue of Theorem~\ref{thm:mainhard} for $\pcqcount$.
-Combining this with Theorem~\ref{thm:countred} and Theorem~\ref{thm:counttrac} we can then also obtain the matching result for the counting problem in our setting. \begin{theorem} Assume $\fpt \neq \sharpwone$.
-Then for every recursively enumerable class $\mathcal{H}$ of degree 2 hypergraphs following three statements are equivalent. \begin{enumerate} \item $\cqcount(\mathcal{H})$ is in $\fptime$. \item $\pcqcount(\mathcal{H})$ is in $\fpt$. \item $\mathcal{H}$ has bounded generalised hypertree width. \end{enumerate} Where $\cqcount(\mathcal{H})$ and $\pcqcount(\mathcal{H})$ are the respective problems restricted to the class of all CQs with hypergraph in $\mathcal{H}$ and no existential quantification. \end{theorem}
+From Proposition~\ref{prop:dalmau} it is straightforward to derive an analogue of Theorem~\ref{thm:mainhard} for $\pcqcount$.
+Combining this observation with Theorem~\ref{thm:countred} and Proposition~\ref{prop:counttrac} we can then also obtain the matching result for the counting problem for full CQs with degree 2 and unbounded arity.
+In the following we write $\cqcount(\mathcal{H})$ and $\pcqcount(\mathcal{H})$, where $\mathcal{H}$ is a class of hypergraphs, for the problems $\cqcount$ and $\pcqcount$, respectively, restricted to all full CQs with hypergraph in $\mathcal{H}$. \begin{theorem} Assume $\fpt \neq \sharpwone$.
+Then for every recursively enumerable class $\mathcal{H}$ of degree 2 hypergraphs following three statements are equivalent. \begin{enumerate} \item $\cqcount(\mathcal{H})$ is in $\fptime$; \item $\pcqcount(\mathcal{H})$ is in $\fpt$; \item $\mathcal{H}$ has bounded generalised hypertree width. \end{enumerate} \end{theorem}